 The information in this section will tell you what to expect after your surgery, both during your hospital stay and after you leave the hospital.
 You will learn how to safely recover from your surgery.
 Write down any questions you have and be sure to ask your doctor or nurse.

 When you wake up after your surgery, you will be in the Post Anesthesia Recovery Unit (PACU).
-As soon as you’re settled in the PACU, a nurse will bring your family members in to be with you.

 You may have a mask over your face that will give you air and help you wake up after surgery.
 You will be attached to machines that will monitor your body temperature, heart rate, blood pressure, and oxygen level.
 You may also have dressings (bandages) over your incisions.